gkalsi/p_queue/README.md

 Building Running and Testing
 ----------------------------
-To build the test harness, run
+To compile the test harness, run
 ```bash
 make
 ```